Kennedy Sports and Recreation Center

 - Kennedy provides both the game and practice courts for Juniata's indoor winter sports with Memorial Gymnasium and a full-sized intramural gym.

-- Kennedy also houses the four racquetball courts that are popular among students and faculty.
+- Kennedy also houses two racquetball courts that are popular among students and faculty.

 The GPS coordinates for the Kennedy Sports and Recreation Center are 40° 30’ 03.12” and N 78° 00’ 54.46” W.